Welcome to Mr. Tyler Hollow’s class!

 Biochemistry Unit explores the basics of chemistry and applies the chemistry to biological function such as digestion and pH balance.

-The Cell Unit will go into depth on structure and function of the organelles and examine different types of cells.
+The Cell Unit will goes into depth on structure and function of the organelles and examine different types of cells.
 Another focus in the unit is how energy is made and used in Cellular Respiration and Photosynthesis.

 Students will engage in Science and Engineering Practices so they think like scientists and work like scientists.
 Student will apply the Metric System and Measuring to investigate scientific questions through experimental design.